-Local students will have two historic first days of school next week - Salisbury Post
+Local students will have two historic first days of school this week - Salisbury Post

 For the first time on record, there will be two first days of in-person classes for students.

-Before students get on the bus, they will complete a questionnaire asking questions about their COVID-19 status, how they feel and if they have been exposed.
+While at home, students will complete a questionnaire asking questions about their COVID-19 status, how they feel and if they have been exposed.
 Parents also are asked to record a child’s temperature before they leave.
 The goal is to keep COVID-19 from reaching the buildings.

 Once they arrive, students will have their temperatures checked again.
 If a student becomes symptomatic during the day, they will be moved to an observation room — outfitted with an air scrubber — and the district is hiring health monitors to assist with screening and monitoring students.